core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ### Topic List Representation {#topic-list-representation}

-??? group configuration ???

-A list of group configurations is represented as a document containing the corresponding group-configuration resources in the list.
-Each group-configuration is represented as a link, where the link target is the URI of the group-configuration resource.
+A list of topic configurations is represented as a document containing the corresponding topic-configuration resources in the list.
+Each topic-configuration is represented as a link, where the link target is the URI of the topic-configuration resource.

-The list can be represented as a Link Format document {{?RFC6690}} or a CoRAL document {{?I-D.ietf-core-coral}}.
+The list can be represented as a Link Format document {{?RFC6690}}

 ## Topic Collection Interactions {#topic-collection-interactions}